The questions you ask a real estate agent when selling a house are crucial.

 - Photos

-The experienced agents who are willing to deploy additional marketing resources might also mention some of these:
+The agents who are willing to deploy additional marketing resources might also mention some of these:

 - Video